 What a week for Gabriel Byrne!
 To start things off, his new play, Long Day’s Journey Into Night, began previews on Broadway on Sunday.
 And now tomorrow, Friday, Louder Than Bombs, his latest film, opens in theaters in the United States.
 Reviews for the film are available already, with many more to come, no doubt.
 Enjoy this initial round-up of reviews and interviews and be sure to come back soon for more!
-To begin, the trailers and posters for both the US and UK releases:
+To begin, the trailers and posters for both the US (US trailer is above) and UK releases:

 UK Trailer (film opens April 22)